 Travelling with more than one person for your upcoming trip?
 The good news is you can usually cover everyone under one group travel insurance policy.
-Up to 25 travellers can enjoy the same benefits that they’d receive from a singles policy, with a few extra advantages:

-Whether an individual policy or one for the whole group, we believe that every traveller should consider travel insurance, no matter where or why they’re going.
+Whether it’s an individual policy or one for the whole group, we believe that every traveller should consider travel insurance, no matter where or why they’re going.
 Travelling can be unpredictable, and travel insurance for groups ensures all members of your party are covered.

 With a group travel insurance policy, your whole squad will have equal coverage for various scenarios.
-Depending on the policy you choose, these include cancellations or delays, illness and injury, stolen luggage or even if someone loses their passport overseas.
+Depending on the policy you choose, these may include cancellations or delays, illness and injury, stolen luggage or even if someone loses their passport overseas.

-Travel insurance can vary between insurers, so it’s important to track down suitable travel insurance for groups that works for all travellers in your party.
+Travel insurance can vary between insurers, so it’s important to track down suitable travel insurance for groups that works for all of the travellers in your party.
 Luckily, many types of policies typically cover what’s most important, like:

 Group cover benefits | Details |

-Cancellations and delays | Trip cancellations and delays can happen at any time, anywhere.
+Trip cancellations and travel delays can happen at any time, anywhere.
 So, it makes sense for the whole group to protect themselves against this risk.
 This is especially important if you’re all travelling from different locations on a strict itinerary.
 Cancellations and delays can cover costs incurred if part, or all, of your trip is cancelled, such as lost deposits. |

-Medical assistance | While the Australian Government does have a Reciprocal Health Care Agreement with New Zealand and several European countries, that doesn’t mean your medical expenses are fully covered overseas.
-If you have travel insurance and you’re hospitalised, fall ill or get injured, you should be able to claim back on your medical treatment and hospital bills. |
+While the Australian Government does have a Reciprocal Health Care Agreement with New Zealand and several European countries, that doesn’t mean your medical expenses are fully covered overseas.
+If you have travel insurance and you have a medical emergency, you should be able to claim back on your medical treatment and hospital bills. |

-Emergency assistance | Most group travel policies provide emergency phone-based assistance for when things go wrong.
+Most group travel policies provide emergency phone-based assistance for when things go wrong.
 Finding a suitable doctor, nearest hospital or dentist can be difficult when you are travelling without this assistance.
 If you need urgent care, most group travel policies cover emergency transportation such as an ambulance, airlift via helicopter and repatriation costs. |

-Lost or stolen luggage | The theft or loss of your belongings can ruin a trip.
-With suitable insurance, though, you can claim back on such an incident and continue enjoying your holiday again with the rest of the party. |
+Stolen or lost luggage | The theft or loss of your belongings can ruin a trip.
+With suitable insurance, though, you can claim for this type of incident and continue enjoying your holiday again with the rest of the group. |

-Personal liability | When you injure someone or damage their property, you may face legal expenses as a result.
+When you injure someone or damage their property, you may face legal expenses as a result.
 Luckily, group travel insurance policies may cover personal liability costs for everyone in your group. |

-Remember to always read the Product Disclosure Statement (PDS) before purchasing travel insurance for groups to understand how your cover works and what you are and aren’t covered for. |
+Remember to always read the PDS and the TMD before purchasing travel insurance for groups to understand how your cover works, if it’s suitable and what you are and aren’t covered for.

-While your insurance does protect you in many situations, be mindful that it won’t cover everything (or everyone).
+While your insurance may protect you financially in many situations, be mindful that it won’t cover everything (or everyone).
 For example, policies may not cover adventure sports like mountain biking or rock climbing (unless you opt to have this added to your cover).
 Of course, exclusions like these vary between policies and insurance providers.

 Here are some other standard exclusions to be mindful of: